SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/connectivity.html.md

 <img src="/guides/images/users-guide/connectivityperms.png" alt="Connectivity permission settings"  style="max-width: 80%">

-Jasper Control Center identifies SIM cards through their ICCID ("integrated circuit card identifier").
-In most cases,  devices will report the ICCID of their SIM card automatically to Cumulocity.
+Jasper and Comarch identifies SIM cards through their ICCID ("integrated circuit card identifier") however Ericsson is using MSISDN ("mobile station international subscriber directory number").
+In most cases, devices will report the ICCID and MSISDN of their SIM card automatically to Cumulocity.
 If the ICCID is not shown:

 * Determine the ICCID of the SIM card.
 It is printed on the SIM card and is visible in Control Center.
 * Enter the ICCID in the "Info" tab, then click "Save".